ole00/uec-52-repro/README.md

 **Note: This design was not tested with an actual Seibu arcade PCB - use it at your own risk.**
 However I had an original UEC-52 available for testing out of the arcade PCB board.
-If you manage to use it on the Arcade bord, share your results please (in Issues).
+If you manage to use it on the Arcade board, share your results please (in Issues).

 The circuitry is based on work made by Caius as kindly shared on the following sites: